pletfix/oauth-plugin/README.md

 This plugin provides a OAuth service to authenticate the user through the socialite provider such like Facebook or Dropbox.

-Currently the following providers are integrated:
+Currently the following drivers are integrated:

 - Dropbox
 - Facebook
 - GitHub

-You are welcome when you make a pull request with other providers.
+You are welcome when you make a pull request with other socialite drivers.

 ## Installation